Liberal Educator Horace Mann’s Last Triumph: Antioch College

 Antioch Lives!

-You might have heard that Antioch College closed its doors on June 30, 2008.
+Antioch College closed its doors on June 30, 2008.
 That previous year, Antioch was in a state of flux as its many stakeholders failed to agree on a formula to separate the college from its parent Antioch University, the complexities of which won’t be covered here.

 But there was always a plan to reopen.
 A task force was gathered to create an independent Antioch College.
 The college mustered its assets and reopened in the fall of 2011.
 The graduating class of 2016, its first since 2008, conferred degrees on 21 students.
+Antioch’s undergraduate enrollment numbered 127 full-time students in 2024.

-Horace Mann would have been so proud.
+Horace Mann would have been proud.

 Disclosure: the author attended Antioch College during the years 1975-77.
+He was editor of the Antioch Record.

 Andrew Goutman